mackep/clean-tests/README.md

 # Clean-Tests
 Example project illustrating the Clean Tests approach to writing unit tests in C#.
-For more details, refer to the comments in the source code.
+The Clean Tests approach enables unit tests to be short, easy to read and less fragile.
+For more details, refer to the comments in the source code. `ArticleService.cs` is a good place to start along with `DirtyTests.cs` and `CleanTests.cs`.

 ## Prerequisites